 If you used parchment, gently lift the cookie slab and transfer to a cutting board, and carefully remove and discard the parchment.

-Cut the bars as desired (my favorite is on the smaller size: two cherries per bar, but twice that size is also great).
+Using a sharp knife, cut the bars as desired (my favorite is on the smaller size: two cherries per bar, but twice that size is also great).
 Transfer to a rack if adding the drizzle.

 Make the drizzle: Gently melt white chocolate in a double boiler or in 20 seconds spans in the microwave.
 Stir regularly and stop heating just when you can stir the pieces smooth.
 If desired, whisk in a couple of drops of almond extract.
 Transfer white chocolate to a pastry bag fitted with a writing tip, or a plastic sandwich bag with a tiny corner cut off.
 Drizzle over the cookie bars in zigzagged stripes.
 Let drizzle cool and dry.